 from tensorflow.keras.layers import Input, Embedding, Flatten, Dot, Dense from tensorflow.keras.models import Model book_input = Input(shape=, name="Book-Input") book_embedding = Embedding(n_books+1, 5, name="Book-Embedding")(book_input) book_vec = Flatten(name="Flatten-Books")(book_embedding) user_input = Input(shape=, name="User-Input") user_embedding = Embedding(n_users+1, 5, name="User-Embedding")(user_input) user_vec = Flatten(name="Flatten-Users")(user_embedding) prod = Dot(name="Dot-Product", axes=1)([book_vec, user_vec]) model = Model([user_input, book_input], prod) model.compile('adam', 'mean_squared_error')

 Training the model

-Now that we have created our model we are ready to train it.
+Now that we have created our model, we are ready to train it.
 Because we have two input layers (one for the books and one for the users), we need to specify an array of training data as our x data.
-For this article, I trained the model for 10 epochs but you can train it longer if you want to get better results.
+For this article, I trained the model for ten epochs, but you can train it longer to get better results.

 Below is the training code: